Silabs-UTF/hwmux-client-golang/v2/docs/ReservationSessionSerializerReadOnly.md

 `func (o *ReservationSessionSerializerReadOnly) UnsetResourceData()`

 UnsetResourceData ensures that no value is present for ResourceData, not even an explicit nil
+### GetQueuedTimeSec

+`func (o *ReservationSessionSerializerReadOnly) GetQueuedTimeSec() int32`

+GetQueuedTimeSec returns the QueuedTimeSec field if non-nil, zero value otherwise.

+### GetQueuedTimeSecOk

+`func (o *ReservationSessionSerializerReadOnly) GetQueuedTimeSecOk() (*int32, bool)`

+GetQueuedTimeSecOk returns a tuple with the QueuedTimeSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueuedTimeSec

+`func (o *ReservationSessionSerializerReadOnly) SetQueuedTimeSec(v int32)`

+SetQueuedTimeSec sets QueuedTimeSec field to given value.

+### SetQueuedTimeSecNil

+`func (o *ReservationSessionSerializerReadOnly) SetQueuedTimeSecNil(b bool)`

+ SetQueuedTimeSecNil sets the value for QueuedTimeSec to be an explicit nil

+### UnsetQueuedTimeSec
+`func (o *ReservationSessionSerializerReadOnly) UnsetQueuedTimeSec()`

+UnsetQueuedTimeSec ensures that no value is present for QueuedTimeSec, not even an explicit nil
+### GetActiveTimeSec

+`func (o *ReservationSessionSerializerReadOnly) GetActiveTimeSec() int32`

+GetActiveTimeSec returns the ActiveTimeSec field if non-nil, zero value otherwise.

+### GetActiveTimeSecOk

+`func (o *ReservationSessionSerializerReadOnly) GetActiveTimeSecOk() (*int32, bool)`

+GetActiveTimeSecOk returns a tuple with the ActiveTimeSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetActiveTimeSec

+`func (o *ReservationSessionSerializerReadOnly) SetActiveTimeSec(v int32)`

+SetActiveTimeSec sets ActiveTimeSec field to given value.

+### SetActiveTimeSecNil

+`func (o *ReservationSessionSerializerReadOnly) SetActiveTimeSecNil(b bool)`

+ SetActiveTimeSecNil sets the value for ActiveTimeSec to be an explicit nil

+### UnsetActiveTimeSec
+`func (o *ReservationSessionSerializerReadOnly) UnsetActiveTimeSec()`

+UnsetActiveTimeSec ensures that no value is present for ActiveTimeSec, not even an explicit nil
+### GetCompletedTimeSec

+`func (o *ReservationSessionSerializerReadOnly) GetCompletedTimeSec() int32`

+GetCompletedTimeSec returns the CompletedTimeSec field if non-nil, zero value otherwise.

+### GetCompletedTimeSecOk

+`func (o *ReservationSessionSerializerReadOnly) GetCompletedTimeSecOk() (*int32, bool)`

+GetCompletedTimeSecOk returns a tuple with the CompletedTimeSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompletedTimeSec

+`func (o *ReservationSessionSerializerReadOnly) SetCompletedTimeSec(v int32)`

+SetCompletedTimeSec sets CompletedTimeSec field to given value.

+### SetCompletedTimeSecNil

+`func (o *ReservationSessionSerializerReadOnly) SetCompletedTimeSecNil(b bool)`

+ SetCompletedTimeSecNil sets the value for CompletedTimeSec to be an explicit nil

+### UnsetCompletedTimeSec
+`func (o *ReservationSessionSerializerReadOnly) UnsetCompletedTimeSec()`

+UnsetCompletedTimeSec ensures that no value is present for CompletedTimeSec, not even an explicit nil
+### GetLeaseExpireTimeSec

+`func (o *ReservationSessionSerializerReadOnly) GetLeaseExpireTimeSec() int32`

+GetLeaseExpireTimeSec returns the LeaseExpireTimeSec field if non-nil, zero value otherwise.

+### GetLeaseExpireTimeSecOk

+`func (o *ReservationSessionSerializerReadOnly) GetLeaseExpireTimeSecOk() (*int32, bool)`

+GetLeaseExpireTimeSecOk returns a tuple with the LeaseExpireTimeSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLeaseExpireTimeSec

+`func (o *ReservationSessionSerializerReadOnly) SetLeaseExpireTimeSec(v int32)`

+SetLeaseExpireTimeSec sets LeaseExpireTimeSec field to given value.

+### SetLeaseExpireTimeSecNil

+`func (o *ReservationSessionSerializerReadOnly) SetLeaseExpireTimeSecNil(b bool)`

+ SetLeaseExpireTimeSecNil sets the value for LeaseExpireTimeSec to be an explicit nil

+### UnsetLeaseExpireTimeSec
+`func (o *ReservationSessionSerializerReadOnly) UnsetLeaseExpireTimeSec()`

+UnsetLeaseExpireTimeSec ensures that no value is present for LeaseExpireTimeSec, not even an explicit nil
+### GetState

+`func (o *ReservationSessionSerializerReadOnly) GetState() ReservationSessionSerializerReadOnlyState`

+GetState returns the State field if non-nil, zero value otherwise.

+### GetStateOk

+`func (o *ReservationSessionSerializerReadOnly) GetStateOk() (*ReservationSessionSerializerReadOnlyState, bool)`

+GetStateOk returns a tuple with the State field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetState

+`func (o *ReservationSessionSerializerReadOnly) SetState(v ReservationSessionSerializerReadOnlyState)`

+SetState sets State field to given value.

+### SetStateNil

+`func (o *ReservationSessionSerializerReadOnly) SetStateNil(b bool)`

+ SetStateNil sets the value for State to be an explicit nil

+### UnsetState
+`func (o *ReservationSessionSerializerReadOnly) UnsetState()`

+UnsetState ensures that no value is present for State, not even an explicit nil
 ### GetDetails

 `func (o *ReservationSessionSerializerReadOnly) GetDetails() string`